1. Know who your customers are

-2. Ping them
+2. Ping your customers

-3. Remind them
+3. Remind your customers

-Ever surfed your way to a company’s website once, only to find banner ads for their business every which way you turn, seemingly following you about as you traverse the net?
+Ever surfed your way to a company’s website once, only to find banner ads for their business every which way you turn, following you about as you traverse the net?

-4. Reward them
+4. Reward your customers

 A well-run loyalty scheme can acknowledge and reward repeat customers and create opportunities for you to increase the size and frequency of their spend.

-5. Respond to them
+5. Respond to your customers

-A customer relationship management system can allow you to track transactions more easily by functioning as a command centre for all queries, regardless of the medium through which they’ve come.
+A customer relationship management system can help you to track transactions more easily by functioning as a command centre for all queries, regardless of the medium through which they’ve come.

 Failing to respond quickly enough may lose you a customer.
 A fast response is a good response.
 Integrating all of your channels of communication can improve your ability to offer a response – and up the odds of customers viewing their interaction with you as a positive one.